jsurdilla/vos/README.md

-# VoiceOS
+# vos

-A simple, elegant macOS menu bar app for quick audio capture and transcription using OpenAI's Whisper API.
+A simple macOS menu bar app for quick audio capture and transcription using OpenAI's Whisper API.

 ## Features